 Contact EAC FirstStop Advice on 0800 377 7070 for details of agencies that provide benefits advice

-For further information and advice about investments, insurances, equity release and other ‘financial products’, we explain that only regulated Independent Financial Advisers (IFAs) can provide this, and briefly outline the framework of regulation, qualification and accreditation that exists in the UK.
-Should our client wish, we inform them where they can find details of all or most registered IFAs.
+For further information and advice about investments, insurances, equity release and other ‘financial products’, only regulated Independent Financial Advisers (IFAs) can provide this.
+However FirstStop Advisors can outline the framework of regulation, qualification and accreditation that exists in the UK, and should our client wish, we can provide details of local SOLLA accredited IFAs.